-Dr. Ebrahim Al Hajri is currently the Senior Vice President of Support Services and an Associate Professor of Mechanical Engineering.
-In his capacity as SVP he manages the institution’s relations locally and international, alumni relations, student exchange programs and community outreach.
+Dr. Ebrahim Alhajri is currently the Senior Vice President of Support Services and an Associate Professor of Mechanical Engineering.
+In his capacity as SVP he leads the University’s operational plans, budget, and administrative and financial strategy, in order to unlock KU’s organizational potential.

 Dr. Al Hajri is a recipient of several awards, including Best Service Award 2012 at the Petroleum Institute, The Fluid Engineering Division awarded an Honorable Mention in the 2011 Young Engineering Paper Contest from ASME, Rashid Award for Scientific Outstanding 2010, Special Recognition Award of ADNOC HSE Awards 2010, First place winner PI Sustainability Award 2010, Appreciation for being granted funding by ASHRAE for a distinguished research and Grant-in-aid from the American Society of Heating, Refrigeration and Air Conditioning Engineering.

-Dr. Al Hajri is currently the President of the ASHRAE Falcon Chapter in the UAE and has been serving as a member of the chapter’s board of governance since 2010.
+Dr. Al Hajri is a former President of the ASHRAE Falcon Chapter in the UAE and has been serving as a member of the chapter’s board of governance since 2010.
 He is also a member and a chair of several technical committees in ASHRAE and ASME.

 Dr. Al Hajri has published a number of articles in highly recognized journals and conference proceedings.
 He has organized and co-organized local and international workshops and conference and was invited to speak in several international and local conferences.
 He also serves as a reviewer of several journals in the area relevant to thermal-fluids and energy systems.